 What about Off Highway?

-Rough roads will mean lower speeds, which translates into less tire heat.
-Lower tire pressure will benefit you on rough road operations.
-Lower pressures allow the tire to flex more, absorbing a greater percentage of bumps and impacts.
+Rough roads will mean lower speeds, which translates into less tyre heat.
+Lower tyre pressure will benefit you on rough road operations.
+Lower pressures allow the tyre to flex more, absorbing a greater percentage of bumps and impacts.
 Impact reductions of up to one tenth have been demonstrated.
 This significantly reduces impact loads on all suspension components, reducing stresses, damage, and costs.
 Improved ride enables higher travel speeds, lowering trip times.
 Reduced road damage means less bumps, and more trips.
 Vibration levels are drastically reduced leading to healthier, happier drivers, and longer lasting vehicles, improving resale values.
-This is where AIR CTI really shines, with a turn of a control knob in the cabin whilst on the move to inflate or deflate the tires.
-When speed drops, and roads get rougher, lower tire pressure will improve all operating parameters.
+This is where AIR CTI really shines, with a push of a button in the cabin whilst on the move to inflate or deflate the tyres.
+When speed drops, and roads get rougher, lower tyre pressure will improve all operating parameters.

 What do you mean?
 Extra traction at Lower Pressures?

 When off highway, extra low tyre pressures will provide substantial traction benefits.
 Traction increases of 10 to 100% extra are obtained.
 The slow speeds associated eliminate heat problems.
 The softer the ground, the more traction available.
 The difference is often astounding.
 A standard tandem drive truck will perform better than a six wheel drive truck.
 Two trailers can be towed where a single trailer operator is stuck.
 A standard four wheel drive outperforms a modified vehicle with locking diffs.

 Does low Tyre Pressure Damage the Tyres?